 The International Conference on Cognitive Modeling (ICCM) is the premier conference for research on computational models and computation-based theories of human behavior.
 The goal of ICCM is to bring researchers together who are interested in using computational modeling to better understand human cognition.
 ICCM is a forum for presenting, discussing, and evaluating the complete spectrum of cognitive modeling approaches, including connectionism, symbolic modeling, dynamical systems, Bayesian modeling, and cognitive architectures.
 ICCM includes basic and applied research across a wide variety of domains, ranging from low-level perception and attention to higher-level problem-solving and learning.
 Finally, we also welcome contributions that use computational models to better understand neuro-imaging data.

-ICCM 2016 will be held from August 4–6, 2016, at the The Pennsylvania State University, at University Park, Pennsylvania.
+ICCM 2016 was held from August 4–6, 2016, at the The Pennsylvania State University, at University Park, Pennsylvania.
 There will be tutorials and workshops on the day before the main conference, August 3.

 The best papers of ICCM 2016 will be invited for a special issue of Topics in Cognitive Science.